mjpclab/react-tabber/README.md

 Specify how long (in milliseconds) need to wait before trigger the delayed switching events.

 `activePosition`
 Specify the active(switched) tab position.
-Could be an numeric index starting from 0, or a `key` prop specified to label item.
+Could be an numeric index starting from 0, or a `key` prop specified to tab item.
-When this property is changed, will switch to the specified tab.
-If this property is not changed during re-rendering, will remain its last state, which may already be switched to another one by user.
-Subscribe event `switched` to get informed.
+Subscribe `onUpdateActivePosition` to get informed that tabber component request to change the active position, e.g. when user clicked another tab item and wish to switch to it.
+If this prop is not specified, or its value is `null` or `undefined`, the active position is managed by tabber component itself.

+`onUpdateActivePosition({index, key})`
+A callback will be invoked when `activePosition` is controlled by outside component, and request to change it.

 `onSwitching(from:{index, key}, to:{index, key})`
 A callback will be invoked when start switching tab, current active index is `oldIndex`, and target index is `newIndex`.